-Trade secret (TS) protection in section 3.4 yields similar results.
+The analysis of data governance models and mechanisms in Chapter II clearly illustrates that the debate on these organisational structures is only in its infancy.
+Chapter III, in section 3.2, reveals that achieving a balance between individuals' data privacy and fostering data access and sharing still requires significant scholarly and practical efforts.
+Section 3.3 on IP rights illustrates that the transactions involving data that are subject to copyright and sui generis database right pose significant difficulties in terms of clearance of third-party rights and the transfer of economic rights which are based on rigid statutory categories.
+Analysis of the TS protection in section 3.4 yields similar results.
 The legal protection of sensitive business information through the TS Directive could foster data transactions by unlocking data that would be kept in the dark in the absence of TS protection.
 Having said that, extensive reliance on trade secrets could also severely impede the efficient operation of data markets as TS protection covers any type of information.
 In sum, solutions to practical problems relating to IP rights and trade secrets require the deployment of various regulatory tools and formulations of a plethora of legal instruments, rules, doctrines from various branches of law.

-The DA proposal analysed in Chapter IV aims to address the shortcomings resulting from the incomplete and fragmented legal landscape explained in Chapter III.
-It is seen that the Proposal introduces obligations and defines rights that aim to make data available to a wider range of stakeholders.
-The Proposal, to a certain extent, temper the existing market order and structures favouring large data incumbents at the expanse of smaller (European) actors.
-The binding rules obliging making data available to the users of IoT devices together with a fairness test and the general rules have already attracted criticism.230 The broad territorial reach, alterations to current data sharing and access practices mostly established by the dominant actors, and the extensive technical specifications are expected to generate strong opposition from interest groups and obviously, mobility and transport sectors are no exception.
-231
+The DA analysed in Chapter IV aims to address the shortcomings resulting from the incomplete and fragmented legal landscape explained in Chapter III.
+The DA introduces obligations and defines rights that aim to make data available to a wider range of stakeholders, seeking to temper the existing market order and structures favouring large data incumbents at the expanse of smaller (European) actors.
+The binding rules obliging making data available to the users of IoT devices together with a fairness test and the general rules have already attracted criticism.
+The broad territorial reach, alterations to current data sharing and access practices mostly established by the dominant actors, and the extensive technical specifications are expected to generate strong opposition from interest groups and obviously, mobility and transport sectors are no exception.
+235